Pascal's pyramid: Trinomial expansion connection

 The numbers of the tetrahedron are derived from the trinomial expansion.
-The nth layer is the detached coefficient matrix (no variables or exponents) of a trinomial expression (e.g.: A + B + C) raised to the nth power.
+The nth layer consists of all the coefficients when the trinomial $A + B + C$ is raised to the nth power.
 The nth power of the trinomial is expanded by repeatedly multiplying the trinomial by itself:

 Each term in the first expression is multiplied by each term in the second expression; and then the coefficients of like terms (same variables and exponents) are added together.
 Here is the expansion of (A + B + C)4: